 Notre Dame shut out Michigan State on February 26th, in the Eck Tennis Pavilion.

-Over the past 43 years, Bob Bayliss has built a reputation as one of the top collegiate tennis coaches in the country.
-Few others have turned out so many exceptional players, had such great team success and earned as many honors as Bayliss, who is entering his 26th season as head coach of the Fighting Irish and is the nation's active career leader in wins with 746 (746-331-1).
-Bayliss also sits sixth on the all-time career wins list and would move into fifth place with just 10 wins during the 2013 spring season.
+Over 44 years, Bob Bayliss built a reputation as one of the top collegiate tennis coaches in the country.
+Few others turned out so many exceptional players, had such great team success and earned as many honors as Bayliss, who served as head coach of the Fighting Irish for 26 seasons.
+Bayliss finished his career fifth on the all-time career wins list for Division I men's tennis with a record of 765-339-1 (.692).

 Bayliss' teams' accomplishments speak for themselves.
-Not only has he led the Irish to 21 NCAA Championship berths in the past 22 seasons but he also has helped his teams post 10 top-20 finishes in that time.
-Bayliss' squads have advanced to the round-of-16 in the NCAA tournament on seven occasions, including a quarterfinal appearance in 1993 and a trip to the NCAA title match in 1992.
+Not only did he lead the Irish to 22 NCAA Championship berths in his last 23 seasons, but he also helped his teams post 10 top-20 finishes in that time.
+Bayliss' squads advanced to the round-of-16 in the NCAA tournament on seven occasions, including a quarterfinal appearance in 1993 and a trip to the NCAA title match in 1992.

-The Irish have had individuals appear in the NCAA Singles Championship 25 times since 1990, including Greg Andrews in 2012, while doubles duos have appeared in the NCAA Doubles Championship 14 times, including Niall Fitzgerald and Casey Watt in 2012.
+The Irish had individuals appear in the NCAA Singles Championship 26 times since 1990, including Greg Andrews in 2012 and 2013, while doubles duos appeared in the NCAA Doubles Championship 14 times, including Niall Fitzgerald and Casey Watt in 2012.

-In BIG EAST competition, the Irish have won seven tournament titles and appeared in the finals 15 out of a possible 17 opportunities.
-Notre Dame has never finished outside the top four under Bayliss at the conference tournament.
+In BIG EAST competition, the Irish won nine tournament titles and appeared in the finals 16 out of a possible 18 opportunities.
+Notre Dame never finished outside the top four under Bayliss at the conference tournament.

-Among the individual accolades that the team has enjoyed in BIG EAST play under Bayliss include 2011 freshman of the year and 2012 player of the year Greg Andrews, five BIG EAST Tournament Most Outstanding Players, 12 all-BIG EAST team members, 16 BIG EAST Championship all-tournament team singles members and nine BIG EAST Championship all-tournament team doubles duos.
+Among the individual accolades that the team enjoyed in BIG EAST play under Bayliss include 2011 freshman of the year and 2012 and 2013 player of the year Greg Andrews, 2013 freshman of the year Quentin Monaghan, six BIG EAST Tournament Most Outstanding Players, 16 all-BIG EAST team members, 16 BIG EAST Championship all-tournament team singles members and nine BIG EAST Championship all-tournament team doubles duos.

 The 2001 squad vaulted from a preseason ranking of 33rd to a season-high 10th before finishing at 16th.
 For the first time since 1993, the Irish won the Blue Gray National Classic and returned to the top 10.

-Bayliss' talent has not gone unnoticed among his peers, as he has been honored as national coach of the year twice.
-He also is a five-time Midwest Region Coach of the Year and has been named the top coach in his conference on 14 occasions.
+Bayliss' talent did not go unnoticed among his peers, as he was honored as national coach of the year twice.
+He also was a five-time Midwest Region Coach of the Year and was named the top coach in his conference on 14 occasions.
 In 1995, he was honored with the Meritorious Service Award - which previously had been bestowed upon just six coaches - for his extraordinary contributions to collegiate tennis and his service to the collegiate tennis community throughout his career.

 Notre Dame's Monogram Club recognized Bayliss' accomplishments by awarding him an honorary monogram in 1993.
 At the time, he was one of just three Irish coaches to have been so honored.

-On two occasions, Bayliss has been selected to lead a team of collegiate all-stars into foreign competition.
+On two occasions, Bayliss was selected to lead a team of collegiate all-stars into foreign competition.
 In the summer of 1991, Bayliss guided the United States team to a gold medal at the World University Games in Sheffield, England.

 In the summer of 2003, he led an ITA All-Star Team to Tokyo, Japan, to take part in two "Dream Matches" - exhibition showdowns with the top Japanese collegiate tennis program (Waseda University) and a Japanese collegiate all-star squad.
 Bayliss and the USA were victorious in two hard-fought contests.